amal-tv/EmployWise/README.md

 - **Authentication**: The login credentials are hardcoded, and the login token is stored in local storage.
 The token is used for authentication and user navigation.
 - **Error Handling**: The app gracefully handles API errors, displaying appropriate error messages to the user.
 - **Responsive Design**: The user interface is designed to be responsive and should work on both desktop and mobile devices.
-- **Form Validation**: Basic form validation is implemented for login and user editing forms.
+- **Form Validation**: Basic form validation is implemented for login and user editing forms using react-hook-forma with zod.

 ---